Ragdoll cat a glance

 The Ragdoll is a healthy breed of cat with few health problems, but as with all breeds, Ragdolls may be at higher risk of developing certain health conditions including:

-There is a genetic test for the hypertrophic cardiomyopathy mutation, always ask the breeder if they test their cats.
+There are genetic tests for the hypertrophic cardiomyopathy mutation, polycystic kidney disease and mucopolysaccharidosis, always ask the breeder if they test their cats.

-Dental care is essential not only for your Ragdoll’s teeth but his overall health.
-Brush the teeth daily with a cat toothbrush and toothpaste (don’t use human toothpaste), or give him chunks of human-grade steak or chicken necks 2-3 times a week.
+Teeth: Dental care is essential to prevent gum disease which impacts not only the teeth but the cat’s overall health.
+Brush teeth daily with a cat toothbrush and toothpaste (don’t use human toothpaste), or give him chunks of human-grade steak or chicken necks 2-3 times a week.

-An annual health check is essential for all cats.
+An annual health check is essential for all cats which should increase to twice a year for cats over seven.